kranzky/mmm/diary/index.md

 ###### Image Source: https://www.claytonutz.com/cfimages/Art%20Partnership\_707x501px\_1.webp/HeroLevel2

-What's even more interesting is that[www.claytonutz.com](https://www.claytonutz.com/) contains lots of licensed images (a simple reverse-image search is enough to prove that), which of course they will have paid for, but their[copyright notice](https://www.claytonutz.com/site-information/copyright-notice)clearly states that all material on their website, including images, can be reproduced for personal and non-commercial purposes.
+What's even more interesting is that [www.claytonutz.com](https://www.claytonutz.com/) contains lots of licensed images (a simple reverse-image search is enough to prove that), which of course they will have paid for, but their [copyright notice](https://www.claytonutz.com/site-information/copyright-notice) clearly states that all material on their website, including images, can be reproduced for personal and non-commercial purposes.

 ![Governence](https://www.claytonutz.com/cfimages/707x501__0003_Governance%20G.webp/HeroLevel2)